stringfestdata/advancing-into-analytics-practice/README.md

 - [Sourcing Python Packages: A decision tree](https://stringfestanalytics.com/sourcing-python-packages/)  (Note: The downloadable file is [available to you in this repo](https://github.com/stringfestdata/advancing-into-analytics-practice/blob/main/resources/sourcing-python-packages.pdf)
 - [A tour of Python + Jupyter notebooks](https://stringfestanalytics.com/tour-python-jupyter/)

-## 11. Data Structures in Python
+## 11. Data Structures in Python   X

 1. *Easter egg time!* Run the following code: `import this`.
 What happens?
-2. The `scikit-learn` dataset, used later in the book, includes a few datasets to practice on.
-This package comes with Anaconda; run the following to get a housing prices dataset:
+2. Install the `vega_datasets` from `pip`, then run the following code to import a `movies` dataset:

   ```
+  import pandas as pd
-  from sklearn import datasets
+  from vega_datasets import data
-  boston = datasets.load_boston()
+  movies = data.movies()
+  movies.head()
   ```
- - Generate descriptive statistics for all variables of the dataset.
+ - Generate descriptive statistics for the dataset.
- - Write the first four columns of the dataset to a _.csv_ file.
+ - Write the first four columns of the dataset to an Excel file.

 Further reading: